 Those strategies, however, were quite possibly perfectly sound.
 Their execution, however, was a touch lacking.
 Because, in the midst of all the desiloing and cross-functional synergization, someone has to do the actual work of implementation.
 Rolling out a strategy successfully requires everyone from the C-suite to the custodial closet to be on board.

-But that’s what the Root Change Process® is for.
+But that’s what The Strategy Activation Process is for.
 First, we have to deal with that 54% issue.

 Calling BS on BS

 This is no time for sycophants or saboteurs, so our Leadership Alignment process does the hard task of cutting through political, territorial, or personal baggage to lay it all out on the table.
 This unvarnished approach leads to:

 - Honest assessments about the company, its competitors, and the economic environment